hyperparabolic/hyperparabolic.github.io/content/post/lower-compromises-zfs-encryption.md

 - Unattended system updates
 - Hydra CI?

 A few of these together could solve a long-standing issue I've had for drive encryption.
-In my setup, decyrption of sops secrets relies on age keys derived from ssh keys that are stored in the encrypted, persisted datasets.
+In my setup, decryption of sops secrets relies on age keys derived from ssh keys that are stored in the encrypted, persisted datasets.
 Consequently, I haven't had a great way to manage secrets that are needed before that can be mounted (primarily an issue for zfs remote encryption unlocks at the moment).
 With a TPM unlock and secureboot, this gives me a reasonable way to secure secrets earlier in initrd for anything really (network authentication, vpn authentication, etc).